University of Illinois at Urbana-Champaign National Center for Supercomputing Applications MyProxy Credential Management Service Globus Toolkit

 Starting with v3.0, the MyProxy server includes the ability to act as a Certificate Authority (CA), signing certificates with a configured CA key on request for authenticated users that don't already have certificates stored in the MyProxy repository.
 Users can run myproxy-logon to authenticate and obtain a certificate from the MyProxy CA when and where needed, without needing to store long-lived keys and certificates in the MyProxy repository or elsewhere.

-The MyProxy CA has been developed to meet the requirements of the Short Lived Credential Services X.509 Public Key Certification Authorities Profile of The Americas Grid Policy Management Authority, a member of the International Grid Trust Federation.
-The NCSA MyProxy CA has been accredited under the Profile.
+The MyProxy CA meets the requirements of the Short Lived Credential Services X.509 Public Key Certification Authorities Profile of The Americas Grid Policy Management Authority, a member of the International Grid Trust Federation.
+The NCSA MyProxy CA and the NERSC Online CA have been accredited under the Profile.

 The MyProxy CA functionality requires the configuration of PAM and/or SASL to support username/password and/or Kerberos authentication for obtaining certificates.
 The myproxy-server administrator must also configure the myproxy-server with the CA key, other CA attributes, and a method for mapping MyProxy usernames to Distinguished Names (DNs) in the signed certificates.
 Three mapping methods are supported: certificate_mapfile, which follows the Globus Toolkit grid-mapfile format, certificate_mapapp, which provides a general-purpose call-out interface, and LDAP.